This web-site contains two main

 would lead to a conviction.

 My final point if anybody used

 surveillance against another person at some point they would find something

-if it's driving over the 30 mile an our speed limit.
-If you had surveillance
+it's driving over the 30 mile an our speed limit.
+If you had surveillance in

-in their car you could possible track enough times when they had broken the
+your car you could possible be track enough times that when you have broken the

-speed limit to disqualify them from driving a car.
+speed limit so many times, to be disqualify from driving a car.
 This brings me back to my

 It is the people who are carrying out the surveillance

 who have all the power.
 Let us all rewrite the law on